Skip to main content

 Kit inventory on the kitting screen

 On the kitting screen with an active kit open, scanning an inventory automatically adds it to the active kit.
 No second scan is required.
 Scanning an inventory anywhere in ION shows a link to any open runs that include that part.
-This is useful in queue-based workflows — for example, in a receiving inspection or NDE lab — where you scan a part from an incoming rack, navigate to the associated run, complete the step, and move the part to the outgoing rack.
+This is useful in queue-based workflows, such as a receiving inspection or NDE lab, where you scan a part from an incoming rack, navigate to the associated run, complete the run step, and move the part to the outgoing rack.

 Workflow reference